 online store

-Collecting natural history specimens and gemstones is a rewarding hobby that can also have financial merit.
+Collecting natural history specimens and gemstones is rewarding hobby that can also have financial merit.
 One established benefit of investing in rare collectible assets is that they tend to appreciate in value even when other markets are struggling.
 For example, in 2018, luxury assets like rare wine and fine art increased in value over 10% - while nearly every other asset class suffered.
 Some volatility is expected in any collectibles market, especially in the short term.
 However, over a longer time frame the gains can be quite staggering, especially among the most exclusive items.
 For example, pink diamonds 1 to 2 carats in size increased in value 891% from 1995 to 2013.
 In fact, the majority of luxury assets - from autos to watches and rare coins - have appreciated significantly over the past 10 years (See Chart: Visual Capitalist, 2018)

 Chart: Investing in the Finer Things in Life